Lennart1978/Yay-autoupdate/README.md

 The following packages need to be installed:
 "zenity", "libnotify"and "beep".
 If you don't have them installed, the install script notices it and will ask you whether you want to install the missing packages now.
+## Is the output from yay in english ?
+Then you don't have to change anything.
+If not, then translate the string "there is nothing to do" in yay-update.sh line 33 to your yay's output language first !
 ```bash
 yay -S zenity libnotify beep
 ```